Energy Support

 Powerwall continuously runs an energy forecast, which means Powerwall learns and monitors the patterns of your seasonal energy use and solar production.
 When there is not enough sun available for your solar production and the forecast shows that you are likely to use energy at a high-cost time (peak period), your Powerwall prioritizes charging during a low-cost time (off-peak period) and discharging during a high-cost time (peak period).
 This may lead to instances where your Powerwall is idle, as it waits for an optimal opportunity to discharge, resulting in the use of solar or the grid to power your home.
 This method enables you to keep your energy costs down and to support the grid when energy imports are needed.

 Powerwall also uses a solar energy forecast produced using satellite weather data.
-This forecast is used to predict your rooftop solar energy production as the weather changes and also helps Powerwall make better decisions about when to charge and discharge while it is on Time-Based Control.
+This forecast is used to predict your solar energy production as the weather changes and also helps Powerwall make better decisions about when to charge and discharge while Time-Based Control mode is enabled.
 For example, if a forecast predicts significant cloudy weather tomorrow, your Powerwall may be programmed to charge earlier from the grid during a low-cost time period instead of normally charging from excess solar.

-Note: Because this smart forecasting needs time to learn about your energy usage, Time-Based Control mode may not behave as you would expect for a brief period of time following installation.
+Note: Because this smart forecasting needs time to learn about your energy usage, Time-Based Control may not behave as you would expect for the first seven days following installation.

 How Time-Based Control Looks in the Tesla App

-The following sequence of screenshots demonstrates a day with Time-Based Control for a typical Powerwall owner.
+The following sequence of screenshots demonstrates a day for a typical Powerwall owner when using Time-Based Control mode.
 This example shows a home in the summer, where there is excess solar production to be stored in Powerwall for later exports to the grid during peak demand periods.

 Note: The exact times and power numbers may differ for your home, but the same concepts still apply.